LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_nexus.md

     * {{ site.data.devices[page.device].download_boot }}
     {% endif %}
-6. Once the device is in fastboot mode, verify your PC finds it by typing `fastboot devices`.
+6. Once the device is in fastboot mode, verify your PC finds it by typing:

+        fastboot devices

    If you see `no permissions fastboot` or `<waiting for device>`, try running `fastboot` as root/Administrator.
 7. From the same terminal, type the following command to unlock the bootloader: